chrisallenarmbruster/chrisallenarmbruster/README.md

-# Hello, I'm Chris Armbruster 👋
+### Hello, I'm Chris Armbruster, a fullstack developer, software engineer, electrical engineer and maker with a passion for creating mobile, desktop, enterprise and IoT applications.
+Let's connect to discuss what I can do for you. 👋
 <!--
 ![Profile Banner](https://your-banner-url.com/banner.png)
 -->

-I'm a fullstack developer, software engineer, electrical engineer and maker with a passion for creating mobile, desktop, enterprise and IoT applications.
-Let's connect to discuss what I can do for you.

-## About Me

- 🌍  Based in Nashville TN

  📚  Fullstack Academy Grad